samdevaprasad/orders/README.md

-Please visit the README.md files in the services and ui modules to find more details on each module.

 To get started open up two seperate command prompts.
 I use Cmder since it's straight forward to use and I can specific the PATH and other variables pretty easily on start up in the user-startup.cmd file.

 In the first command prompt run: